Macrometacorp/docs/docs/cep/table/index.md

 Any table defined in a stream worker is automatically a store for that stream worker.
 Tables can be stores or [sinks](../sink/).

 You can query table contents using [Table Operators](table-operators).

+You can speed up reference time by creating one or more [Table Indexes](table-indexes).

 ## Syntax